Product Spotlight: Sage Lube Trucks and Lube Truck Bodies

 All told, these features and components help maintenance providers deliver service to the jobsite.
 This can be done regardless of the size or number of machines being serviced.
 Sage Oil Vac lube truck bodies are vital to efficiently maintain equipment so jobsite operations can continue with minimal interruption.

-“We consider our lube truck bodies part of a larger system in which we can help contractors and equipment operators do a good job of maintaining their equipment then get back to work with minimal work interruption,” Sage said.
+“We consider our lube trucks and lube trucks bodies part of a larger system in which we can help contractors and equipment operators do a good job of maintaining their equipment then get back to work with minimal work interruption,” Sage said.
 “Our trucks and lube bodies were designed to keep machines running as efficiently as possible, and we’re going to keep finding new ways to continue to make that happen.”

 - Stand-alone air compressor or truck-driven air compressor